-The Committee on U.S.-Latin American Relations (CUSLAR) has opened applications for undergraduate and graduate student internships for 2017-18 academic year.
-Interviews will start as early as May 2017.
+The Committee on U.S.-Latin American Relations (CUSLAR) offers undergraduate and graduate student internships and Work-Study opportunities for Spring 2021 semester.

 Candidates will ideally have an academic focus related to U.S.-Latin American relations, experience with related issues or with the human rights framework.
 Working knowledge of Spanish and/or Portuguese is a plus and fluency would allow for the student to interact more directly with Latin American partners and visitors.
 However, this is not a requirement.

 We will accept submissions until January 31, 2021.

 CUSLAR Student Interns have a range of responsibilities, including: